 For more information about our lunches view: www.hertscatering.co.uk

 You can see our sample menu here: www.hertscatering.co.uk/blog/schools/breakspeare

-Breakspeare School will collect lunch payments electronically via ‘School Gateway’ from the beginning of September 2015.
+Breakspeare School will collect lunch payments electronically via ‘School Gateway’.
 Our admin team will provide parents with information of how to log in and set up their account with School Gateway.

 You child might be might be eligible for free school meals if you are in receipt of any of the following:

 - Income Support